He who does not love does not know God, for God is love. 1 John 4:8

 1 “As for me, in the first year of Darius the Mede, I stood up to confirm and strengthen him.

 2 “Now I will show you the truth.
-Three more kings will rise up in Persia; and the fourth will be far richer than all of them.
-When he has grown strong through his riches, he will incite everyone against the realm of Greece.
+Three more kings will rise up in Persia, and the fourth will be far richer than all of them.
+When he has grown strong through his riches, he will incite everyone against the kingdom of Greece.

 The Kings of the South and the North

 5 “The king of the south will become powerful.
 One of his princes will become more powerful than him, and in his dominion, he will reign with great power.
 6 At the end of these years, they will join together; and the king of the south’s daughter will come to the king of the north to make an agreement, but she will not retain her power, nor will he retain his.
 She will be given up, along with those who came with her and her father, and those who supported her during these times.

 7 “But from the descendants of her lineage, one will arise to replace the king of the south.
 He will come with an army, and will enter into the fortress of the king of the north, and will take action against them, and will prevail.
 8 He will also carry their gods captive into Egypt, with their molten images, and with their beautiful vessels of silver and gold.
 For years, he will refrain from attacking the king of the north.
 9 He will come into the realm of the king of the south, but he will return to his own land.
 10 His sons will assemble a great military force and will wage war, advancing, overflowing and passing through like a river.
 They will return and wage war, up to to his fortress.

 11 “The king of the south will be moved with anger and will come out and fight the king of the north.
 He will send out a great military force, but it will be conquered.
 12 When the king of the south has captured the military force, his heart will be prideful, and he will cast down tens of thousands, but will not prevail.
 13 The king of the north will return and will send out a military force greater than the former.
 At the end of a period of years, he will advance with a large army, backed with great riches.